ericyangyu/ericyangyu.github.io/_pages/about.md

 - /about.html
 ---
 I am a Master's student in the Computer Science and Engineering Department at UC San Diego and proudly a first-generation college student.
 I am very grateful to be advised by Professor [Sicun Gao](https://scungao.github.io/).
-My research interests primarily lie in safe reinforcement learning for decision and control problems.
-Specifically, how can we cheaply and more robustly guarantee safety in deep reinforcement learning?
-I am also working on combinatorial search problems using SMT solvers and learning-based approaches for fair scheduling practices.
+My general research interests are in investigating better ways to perform constrained search and optimization for high-dimensional decision and control problems in autonomous systems.
+More recently, I am designing algorithms to robustly guarantee safety in deep reinforcement learning and trying to tame NP-hard combinatorial search problems.

 # Research Publications
 - Policy Optimization with Advantage Regularization for Long-Term Fairness in Decision Systems [ [paper](https://arxiv.org/pdf/2210.12546.pdf) ] [ [poster](../images/neurips_poster_pocar.pdf) ] [ [code](https://github.com/ericyangyu/pocar) ]\